slmyers/slmyers/README.md

-Looking for work

-- remote friendly
-- fullstack preferred
+- fullstack
-  - previous stack was node / react, but not picky.

-- latest feature completed: virtual (video) medical appointment system
+- want to learn ml

+- wishes I was original enough to make an interesting `README`.